Hill of Fearn: Village

 Care should be taken to distinguish between the village of Hill of Fearn and the parish of Fearn; the latter also contains the villages of Hilton and Balintore, 2 mi distant from Hill of Fearn, as well as the hamlet of Fearn, 1/4 mi away from Hill of Fearn.
 The name Fearn, according to Watson's "Place Names of Ross & Cromarty", derives from the Scottish Gaelic Feàrna (an alder tree).

 Famous residents

-Hill of Fearn was the birthplace (28 August 1884) of the New Zealand Prime Minister Peter Fraser (1 April 1940 to 13 December 1949).
+Hill of Fearn was the birthplace (28 August 1884) of New Zealand Prime Minister Peter Fraser (1 April 1940 to 13 December 1949).
 Tarbat Discovery Centre, located 7 mi away in Portmahomack, has an archive relating to Peter Fraser (not on display, but may be consulted on request).

 Hill of Fearn was also the birthplace (14 May 1948) of churchman John MacLeod.

 The author Eric Linklater (1899–1974), when he was owner of nearby Pitcalzean House, Nigg in the 1940s and 1950s bought his clothes from the village tailor, Norman Smart.